camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 Based on the API, QoS session resources can be created, queried, and deleted.
 Once an offered QoS profile class is requested, application users get a prioritized service with stable latency or throughput even in the case of congestion.
 The QoD API has the following characteristics:

 * A specified App-Flow is prioritized to ensure stable latency or throughput for that flow.
-* The prioritized App-Flow is described by providing information such as device IP address (or other device identifier) & application server (AS) IP addresses and port/port-ranges.
+* The prioritized App-Flow is described by providing information such as device IP address (or other device identifier) & application server IP addresses and port/port-ranges.
 * The developer can optionally specify the duration for which they need the prioritized App-flow.
 * Stable latency or throughput is requested by selecting from the list of QoS profiles made available by the service provider (e.g. QOS_E) to map latency and throughput requirements.
 * The developer can optionally also specify callback URL on which notifications for the session can be sent. <br>